firehawkvfx/aws-softnas-cloudformation/README.md

 AWSAMIRegionMap

-There is currently a limitation in SoftNAS where the roll name must be SoftNAS_HA_IAM for softnas to get appropraite permissions to mount EBS volumes.
+There is currently a limitation in SoftNAS where the roll name must be SoftNAS_HA_IAM for softnas to get appropriate permissions to mount EBS volumes.

 This cloudfomration template has been desinged with the intention to keep sensitive production data in a private subnet.  since this instance is placed within a private subnet, a bastion will be required to acess the data.  it is also possible to use Teradici PCOIP to create a graphical bastion for configuration over https.